Sunday, 6 January 2013

 He was wearing a turtle neck black sweater with a scarf around his neck, and his hair combed and put in place carefully.
 His hair were clearly dyed but not in the usual jet black dye chosen commonly by men in India.
 Rather they had shades of dark and light maroon with some grey in it.

-Later that evening, when he had entered Odeon cinema, venue of the inauguration of the film festival, crowds had gone berserk, surrounding him, touching him, clapping and whistling for a long time.
-A group of young Indians and Italians had secretely prepared a flashmob that had burst into a medley of songs and dances inspired from the famous Bachchan films.
+Later that evening, when he had entered Odeon cinema, the venue of the inauguration of the film festival, crowds had gone berserk, surrounding him, touching him, clapping and whistling for a long time.
+A group of young Indians and Italians had secretly prepared a flashmob that had burst into a medley of songs and dances inspired from the famous Bachchan films.

 As fans and as interviewers, how do we relate to persons we idealize?
 Is our idealizing, a kind of self-identification?

 During the press conference, everything Amitabh said had to be translated into Italian.
 Thus there were pauses when Manuela, the translator spoke and Amitabh sat there listening.
 During those gaps, I was looking at his face to see if I could sense his thoughts.
-Most of the time, he seemed attentive towards the translator and the persons sititng in the room.
+Most of the time, he seemed attentive towards the translator and the persons sitting in the room.
 Only occasionally I thought that there were fleeting glimpses of a brooding man, his eyes serious, as he observed everything around.

 When I was young, I used to daydream about being a famous film star.
 Perhaps most young people had those kinds of daydreams.
 Looking at Amitabh that day at the press conference, suddenly I felt happy that I was not Amitabh Bachchan.

 After the press conference, I wanted to go out in the square, walk around, eat an ice-cream.
-When you are Amitabh Bachchan you can't do so many things that I take for granted.
+When you are the Amitabh Bachchan, you can't do so many things that I take for granted.
 People asking questions in press conferences is bad enough.
 I would rather sit on the side asking questions rather than answering questions!
 People pointing at me and wishing to talk to me all the time, would be a real nightmare.
 Being famous is a difficult burden to carry.

 PS: In Florence someone had asked me if I read Mr. Bachchan's blog and I had to shamefully admit that I had never looked at it.
 I did look at it after the press conference.
 He is very prolific and regular at his blog and probably I can find all the answers to my questions on his blog!